noel-johnson/COVID-19/README.md

 # COVID-19 Tracker
-A Cross-platform application to track current corona virus cases all over the World
+A Cross-platform application to track current coronavirus cases all over the World

 ## Getting started
 Use `git clone` to clone the repository.